COVID-19 Vaccine Information

-The Food and Drug Administration (FDA) has given Emergency Use Authorization (EUA) for these two vaccines after they met rigorous safety and efficacy standards.
+The Food and Drug Administration (FDA) has given Emergency Use Authorization (EUA) for these three vaccines after they met rigorous safety and efficacy standards.
 The data support their safety: neither the Pfizer nor Moderna vaccines have reported any widespread or permanent serious adverse effects.

 The most commonly reported side effect was soreness at the site of the injection.
 The other common side effects, in up to 2% of recipients, were temporary symptoms such as fatigue, body aches, chills or fevers.
 These symptoms are more common after the second dose and usually resolve within 1-3 days.

-Both vaccines require caution in persons with a history of severe allergic reactions to vaccines or injectable therapy.
+All vaccines require caution in persons with a history of severe allergic reactions to vaccines or injectable therapy.
 The CDC describes severe allergic reaction as anaphylaxis and/or one requiring an EpiPen and/or hospitalization after any other vaccine or injectable therapy.
 People who have a history of anaphylactic reactions to any substance will be observed for 30 minutes (rather than the typical 15 minutes) after each dose of the vaccine.

-Common allergens (i.e., nuts, fish, eggs) are NOT listed in the ingredients for either vaccine, and thus do not pose a problem to individuals receiving vaccination.
+Common allergens (i.e., nuts, fish, eggs) are NOT listed in the ingredients for either vaccine and thus do not pose a problem to individuals receiving vaccination.
 The vaccines and their vials do not contain latex, so it can be administered to persons with a history of latex allergies.

 There are no known reactions or interactions between oral medications and the vaccines.